How Sweet It Is

 I recently took a few wine courses and tasted more than 30 wines at one go or over the course of a few hours – every kind of wine across the board.
 Reds, whites, cheap, expensive, sparkling, fortified, sweet… you name it, we tried it.
 It’s easy to swirl, swish, taste and spit when you’re on a mission.
 With a lot of wines to get through when you’re learning about this stuff, you want to spit and be sober at the end to know what end is up or down, for the most part.
 It’s the sweet wines that sneak by you, or rather, by your mouth.
 The “whoops, had to let that one slip down” wines – the mouth feel and taste on these guys are just so damn good you can’t spit them out.

 So what is a sweet wine?
 Well, a few things.
 Firstly, a sweet wine is commonly referred to as dessert wine, simply because it’s nicely matched with, you guessed it, dessert.
 Sweet with sweet – a classic pairing.
-Rather than be confusing or getting to indepth, I will refer to all wines with any level of sweetness as plain ol’ sweet wine: fortified, distilled, an aperitif or with dessert.
+Sweet wines can be fortified, distilled, late harvest, Nobel Rot, enjoyed as an aperitif or with dessert.

 I am hoping that laying out sweet wines in a bit of a mish-mash list might help to inspire you to hunt down and try some of these suggestions, starting with some fortified.
 Port is a perfect place to begin.